OPCFoundation/UA-.NETStandard/README.md

 ## How to build and run the reference samples in Visual Studio on Windows

+Note: Since .NET Core 2.1 is end of life,
+- VS 2017 has only limited support for .NET 4.6.2.
+- VS 2019 is fully supported with .NET 4.6.2 and up to .NET Core 3.1 (LTS).
+- VS 2022 is the current supported version, including .NET 6.0.

-1. Open the UA Reference.sln solution file using Visual Studio 2019.
+1. Open the UA Reference.sln solution file using Visual Studio.
 2. Choose a project in the Solution Explorer and set it with a right click as `Startup Project`.
 3. Hit `F5` to build and execute the sample.